-Provide disabled pupils and those with additional needs, a suitably trained and appropriate key person as a support and guide.
+Provide disabled pupils (and those with a learning difference) and those with additional needs, a suitably trained and appropriate key person as a support and guide.

 Establish and develop parental drop-ins with the multi-agency teams which support our school, which will enable parents/carers to learn more about skills such as managing challenging behaviour, setting boundaries, using now and next boards.